 - Reston Town Center Holiday Parade - Friday, November 23, 2018.
 The Reston community kicks off the holiday season with a full day celebration including a holiday parade, visits with Santa, a Christmas tree lighting ceremony and more.

 - Six Flags America - Holiday in the Park - The amusement park offers a holiday celebration featuring millions of glittering lights, holiday entertainment, seasonal treats, Santa’s Village, and many popular rides.

-- Season’s Greenings at the United States Botanic Garden - 100 Maryland Avenue, SW, Washington, DC at the foot of the U.S. Capitol.
-During the holiday season, the U.S. Botanic Garden presents a unique exhibit featuring model trains and incredible replicas of Washington, DC's most famous buildings and monuments.
+- Season’s Greenings at the United States Botanic Garden - During the holiday season, the U.S. Botanic Garden presents a unique exhibit featuring model trains and incredible replicas of Washington, D.C.'s most famous buildings and monuments.

 - ICE! – Christmas at the Gaylord National Resort - The award-winning holiday attraction is a winter wonderland created entirely of 5,000 BLOCKS of ice weighing 2 MILLION POUNDS! hand-sculpted by 40 international artisans and kept at a chilling nine degrees Fahrenheit.

 - Christmas Light Displays in the Washington, D.C.
 Area - Celebrate the holiday season with a drive or a stroll through one of the Washington, D.C. area's spectacle of lights at a local park in the suburbs of Maryland.
 These Christmas light displays are beautiful and a great way to share the magic and joy of a winter wonderland.